DOLEARY85/Currency-Switching-Power-BI/README.md

 **Introduction**

-Financial data integration in Power BI becomes intricately nuanced when dealing with diverse global currencies.
+Financial data integration in Power BI becomes intricately nuanced when dealing with global currencies.
 While handling single-currency data within one country is straightforward, navigating the complexities of multiple currencies demands a strategic approach.
 In this blog, we delve into a systematic method for seamless multicurrency data display, empowering end users to effortlessly toggle between currencies directly from the dashboard.

 In our example, imagine a scenario where a European company's default currency is the Euro (EUR).
 The first crucial step is establishing EUR as the primary currency.